DinoHub-SubT/dsta_deploy/README.md

   - The deploy repo can become large in size.
 Please have at least 30 GB available on your localhost.

+**8. Localhost User ID**

+  - Please make sure your localhost user is id `1000`.
+    - i.e. Use the first user you created on your localhost.
+    - To check, please run `id`
+    - There is a current bug in the docker images that requires this restriction.
+This will be fixed on next iteration.

+**9. Use Standard Bash Terminal (optional)**

+  - The SubT deployer autocomplete tab commands do not work on [`terminator`](https://github.com/gnome-terminator/terminator)
+  - If you wish to use the tab autocomplete, then you can use standard `bash` or `zsh` terminal for best experience.

 ## Operations Resources